 Open source packages play a huge role in software development, especially when it comes to building Flutter apps.
-Pub.dev has a growing ecosystem of over 24,000 packages to help you add functionality to your Flutter application and leverage solutions created by the community.
+Pub.dev has a growing ecosystem of over 33,000 packages to help you add functionality to your Flutter application.

-This blog contains a curated list of Flutter and Dart packages that are essential to our development on client projects at VGV, as well as those we use in our personal projects.
+This blog contains a curated list of Flutter and Dart packages that are useful to building apps at VGV, as well as those we use in our personal projects.

 Table of Contents:

 - How to decide which Flutter or Dart package to use in your project

 ✨ denotes a package added in this update

 How to decide which Flutter or Dart package to use in your project